Snowcake (band)

-Fisher and Holstrom's US stay came to a sudden end when they were refused re-entry to the States after crossing over to Canada for a gig and they chose to return to Scotland to consider their next move.
-This coincided with a raised interest in alternative rock in Britain and with Edinburgh bands The Hook And Pull Gang, Green Telescope and Goodbye Mr Mackenzie enjoying record company interest Mitschell agreed to relocate to Scotland to help try and help the band het a deal.
-Their live reputation followed them from America and with a strong three-track demo Warner Brothers, Virgin and Arista showed an interest in signing them but having been exposed to the independence and freedom of the Minneapolis scene, the band were reluctant to tie to a major label despite the financial stability it would have given them.
+Fisher and Holstrom's US stay came to a sudden end in October 1987 when they were refused re-entry to the States after crossing over to Canada for a gig and they returned to Edinburgh to consider their next move.
+This coincided with a raised interest in alternative rock in Britain and with Edinburgh bands The Hook And Pull Gang, Green Telescope and Goodbye Mr Mackenzie enjoying record company interest Mitchell relocated to Scotland to try and help the band net a deal.
+Their live reputation followed them from America and with a strong three-track demo Warner Brothers, Virgin and Arista showed an interest in signing them but having been exposed to the independence and freedom of the US indie scene the band were reluctant to tie to a major label despite the promotional clout it would have given them.

 Plans were made to release their long overdue debut album on their own label and a distribution deal was signed with Pinnacle Entertainment (UK).

-By November 1988, the band had finished recording twelve songs for the album at Signal Sounds in East Lothian, and were in the process of mixing these when a fire ripped through the main studio building and all the album master tapes together with much of the studio equipment was destroyed.
+By November 1988, the band had finished recording twelve songs for the album at Signal Sounds studio in East Lothian and were in the process of mixing these when a fire destroyed the main studio building and all the album master tapes together with much of the studio equipment were lost.

-At this time Axel Fisher, who had been suffering from worsening stomach pains for several years, was diagnosed with Crohn's disease and felt unable to tour so this, coupled with the disappointment at the loss of their master tapes and ongoing financial struggles, led the band to announce an indefinite hiatus to activities.
+At this time Axel Fisher who had been suffering from worsening stomach pains for several years was diagnosed with Crohn's disease and felt unable to tour so this, coupled with the tragedy at the loss of their master tapes and ongoing financial struggles, led the band to announce an indefinite break to activities.

-Although they have never officially split up.
-Fisher and Holstrom remained in Edinburgh and Mitschell returned to the US, however it is believed that he emigrated back to the city in the 1990s.
+Fisher and Holstrom remained in Edinburgh and Mitchell returned to the US however it is believed that he emigrated back to the city in the 1990s.

-In the early 2000s, the domain name www.snowcake.co.uk was registered by the members of the band, and a mailing list was advertised which quickly attracted fans with long memories from the UK and the US and although updates have been sporadic it was reported in a bulletin during the 2020 Covid pandemic that fans could expect renewed activity from the band.
+In the early 2000s, the domain name www.snowcake.co.uk was registered by the members of the band, and a mailing list was advertised which quickly attracted fans with long memories from the UK and the US and although updates have been sporadic it was reported in a bulletin during the 2020 Covid pandemic that fans could expect activity from the band soon.

-As at autumn 2024 there have been no new recordings.
+As at autumn 2025 there have been no new recordings or live performances.